ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 To access the metrics for customer and orders, we used POSTMAN to pass the Authorization tokens.

 You can also integrate these metrics with Prometheus.
-For now, we integrate the `Inventory` and `Catalog` metrics with the Prometheus.
+For now, we only integrated the `Inventory` and `Catalog` metrics with the Prometheus.

 For example, `application:inventory` is one of the defined application metrics which gives the call count.
 The graph shows up as below in Prometheus.